Snapshots vs. streaming: why true pharmacy payment integrity needs both audits and continuous monitoring

 Pharmacy benefit manager (PBM) oversight is often treated as a single discipline.
 In practice, it is two complementary functions that serve entirely different purposes: episodic audits and continuous monitoring.
 Each provides a different lens on financial accuracy, operational integrity, and risk exposure.

 Audits give payers a backward-looking, documentable record of what happened.
-Continuous monitoring gives them real-time assurance of what is happening now.
+Continuous monitoring gives them ongoing, claim-level assurance that the benefit is operating as designed.
 When these two lenses work together, payers gain clarity that neither can provide alone.

 The role of episodic (recovery) audits: governance, compliance, and after-the-fact accountability